LetUsFlow/BruhBot/README.md

 # BruhBot
-Just a stupid litte Discord bot I made as a joke.
+A litte Discord bot I made to practice Go and Docker